Foreign Exchange Market Microstructure and the WM/Reuters 4pm Fix: Size of Extreme Spot Rate Movements at 4pm

 As we would expect from Table \ref{tab_spikes}, the probability spikes are present in the data for almost all investigated currency pairs.
 Table \ref{tab_ExteremaSize} lists their average size $\Delta R(\tilde{t} = \text{16:00})$ obtained for maxima and minima.
 These are on the order of $10$ bpts., whereby the variation between currency pairs does not show any preference for more liquid or illiquid pairs.

 For clarification, these numbers are the average over all three investigated price quotes: the highest, the lowest, and the last price for each one minute interval.
-The individual values for all three types are identical to the mean within the error range, which derives from Gaussian error propagation of the individual errors of the three price types.
-The individual errors in turn are the standard error on the mean over maxima or minima in $\Delta R(\tilde{t}=\text{16:00})$ at 4pm.
+The individual values for all three types are identical to the mean within the error range, which derives from Gaussian error propagation on the individual errors of the three price types.
+The individual errors, in turn, are the standard error of the mean over all maxima or minima in $\Delta R(\tilde{t}=\text{16:00})$ at 4pm.

 The data in Figure \ref{fig_4} (b) shows nearly parity between the number of extreme maxima and minima at 4pm.
 This is not the case for all currency pairs, which raises the question whether there is a systematic imbalance, which correlates with movements in other markets.